CD56 + CD38 dual-antigen targeting for Multiple Myeloma.

 The challenge lies in identifying binders that can be deployed safely.
 The most effective antigen targets prove lethal when engaged through single-input logic.
 GoCART is built to safely unlock that undruggable antigen layer in MM and AML.

 Conventional single-input CAR-T therapies cannot safely target CD56 due to systemic expression and severe toxicity risk.
-GoCART unlocks CD56 through combinatorial AND-gate logic, pairing it with CD33 in AML and CD38 in Multiple Myeloma.
-By requiring dual-antigen engagement, our platform transforms a powerful but unsafe target into a precision-controlled therapeutic entry point.
+By requiring dual-antigen engagement, GoCART turns a powerful but unsafe target into a precision-controlled therapeutic entry point.

 Current Constraint